 Quickly fill the mousse into individual glasses or a serving bowl and chill it in the fridge for at least one hour.

-To make the candied lemon peel, boil and drain the pieces of lemon peel three times, then cook them in a mix of water and sugar for about 30 minutes.
+To make the candied lemon peel, boil and drain the pieces of lemon peel three times, then cook them in a mix of 1 cup water and 2 cups sugar for about 30 minutes.
 To curl the peel, wrap it around the handle of a wooden spoon and let it harden (but watch out not to burn your fingers).

 To serve the mousse, top each serving with a curled lemon peel.